Kubernetes Persistent Volume

 The Local Persistent Volumes feature has been promoted to GA in Kubernetes 1.14.
 A local persistent volume represents a local disk directly-attached to a single Kubernetes Node.

-In the Kubernetes system, local disks can be used through HostPath
+In the Kubernetes system, local disks can be used through HostPath, LocalVolume.

 - HostPath: The volume itself does not contain scheduling information.
 If you want to fix each pod on a node, you need to configure scheduling information, such as nodeSelector, for the pod.